uwescience/hsistem-cloud101/_episodes/02_framework.md

 > ## The burden of cloud management is on each of us
-> There is considerable detail to learn and the cloud can quickly become expensive if
+> There is considerable detail to learn about managing your work on the public cloud.
+> Without this skill life can quickly become expensive; for example if you accidentally
-> you accidentally allocate utility resources and allow them to keep running.
-They will
+> allocate > expensive resources and leave them runningi.
-> run up your bill.
-Cloud instances can be turned off without losing state/progress.
+> (Cloud instances can be turned off without losing state/progress and they can
+> be saved as memory images.)
 {: .callout}